autonalityAI/vehicle-agent-protocol/docs/transport.md

 ## 💬 Contribute

-Do you use MQTT, REST or WebSockets to implement VAS?
+Do you use MQTT, REST or WebSockets to implement VAP?
 Open an issue or pull request to help shape the future of this layer.